 Windham Grows, a project of Strolling of the Heifers, is a farm and food business accelerator ready to give the mentorship, education, tools, financing that promotes sustainability to help farm and food businesses grow in a renewable way.

-The program is led by two experienced Entrepreneurs-in-Residence that work one-on-one with entrepreneurs to help improve sustainability-focused business growth and viability.
+The program is led by our Entrepreneur-in-Residence and a team of farm and food industry consultants that work one-on-one with entrepreneurs to help improve sustainability-focused business growth and viability.

 We meet each business where they’re at, and work as a team to create specific goals and plans that help achieve desired results.

 Orly is the founder and executive director of Strolling of the Heifers.
 Previously, she served as a learning specialist with the Windham Central Supervisory Union for 24 years.
 She has a BA in Psychology and Education from Boston University, and Master of Education degree in Psychology and Special Education from Keene State College.
 She also built a profitable private consulting business, training teachers in cutting-edge educational techniques.

 Lissa is the Executive Director of Strolling of the Heifers.
 Prior to joining the Stroll, Lissa was the Director of Capacity Building at the Windham & Windsor Housing Trust where she was responsible for marketing, fundraising, and more.
 She has worked in the non-profit sector for over 15 years, working for national organizations like the American Cancer Society and Mothers Against Drunk Driving.
 Lissa also worked as a staff reporter for a local newspaper in New York.
 She moved to Vermont in 2017 with her husband, two children, and four pets and loves the country life!

 Program Manager, windham Grows